akhilvreddy/agent-tools/README.md

 Designed for **easy integration with LangChain, LangGraph, AutoGen, CrewAI, and custom agent frameworks**.

-*No machine learning here, just simple APIs built for agents*
+*No machine learning here, just simple APIs built for AI agents*

 In this repository I've included `.env`-based auth, tests for endpoints, and plug-and-play integration.